SuperHeavy (album)

 SuperHeavy is the only album by the rock supergroup SuperHeavy.
 It was released on 16 September 2011 by A&M Records.

 Background and recording

 The SuperHeavy project began in 2009.
 In early 2009, Mick Jagger, Dave Stewart, Joss Stone, Damian Marley and A. R. Rahman experimented at a studio in Los Angeles, trying to "write songs which had meaning".
 They had a couple more sessions after that trying to perfect every song that was written.
 Jagger stated in an interview that "they had entered with just ideas, a few guitar riffs and a few snippets of lyrics... which isn't his usual style of working, but music evolved quickly."

 The majority of the album was recorded at Jim Henson Studios in Los Angeles, with parts recorded off the coasts of Greece and Turkey on the Octopus, a megayacht owned by Microsoft co-founder Paul Allen.
-The band recorded 29 songs in 10 days.
-Some of the songs recorded were even an hour long.
-In total, there was more than 35 hours of music recorded, from which Stewart and his engineer found the highlights that would work as the roots of songs.
-However, the standard version of the album only included 12 songs.

 Release and promotion

 The band gathered at Jim Henson Studios in Los Angeles on 30 June 2011 to preview the album.
 The preview began with a short documentary showing SuperHeavy recording at the studio.
 The group played eight of the recorded songs at the event.